docascode/vscode-docs-build/README.md

 > **Note:** The first time you validate a repo, all the Docs build dependencies will be fetched and cached locally.
 Subsequent validation runs will be faster.

+## Known issues

+The following validations have incosnsistent results between Docs Build validation and local validation.

+- bookmark-not-found: The rendering information required to validate bookmarks in schema-based content isn't available publicly, so if you aren't signed in as a Microsoft employee you might not get all broken bookmark results.
+- author-not-found and ms-author-invalid: These validations require external API calls that aren't supported locally at this time, so no results will be returned for them.

 ## Troubleshooting

 You might encounter the following issues when using the extension.